|Nutritional Guidelines (per serving)|

 This recipe is for a traditional Cuban-style picadillo made with ground beef and known as picadillo santiaguero.

-Picadillo is a Cuban-style hash made with ground meat (beef or pork or both), olives, onions and in this recipe, potatoes are used.
+Picadillo is a Cuban-style hash made with ground meat (beef or pork or both), olives, onions and sometimes potatoes as in this recipe.

 The name picadillo comes from the Spanish verb picar, which means to mince into small pieces.
 Picadillo is common across Latin cultures with variations.